lakshdhamo/OutfitCreatorUI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## About
+Its a random outfit generator application.
+It generates the Outfit based on the Country, Gender and category if any.
+It displays 20 items per page.
+User can navigate to any page to display the desired product items.
+User can also view the detailed information about any items by clicking the product image.
+And, use can come back to home screen by closing the product page.
+Texts and currencies are localized based on the country selection.

+Below are some of the highlights about the App:
 1. Its a single page application developed using Angular.
 2. Default Gender is MALE
 3. Default Country code is DE